-The dye concentration adjusted for time in drug room, (total dye collected)(time personal monitor on/time in drug room), will also be examined for correlation with several other variables of secondary importance.
+The dye concentration adjusted for time in drug room, (total dye collected) (time personal monitor on/time in drug room), will also be examined for correlation with several other variables of secondary importance.
 These are:

 - Production volume of textiles (pounds per year), from mailed-out questionnaire - Management of dye house (vertical, commission or both), from mailed-out questionnaire - Management of dye house (public or private), from mailed-out questionnaire - 4.
 Color index class of dyes used, for any dye used during observed shift by monitored weigher (acid, basic/cationic, reactive, direct, disperse, other), from site visit log as classified by Chemical Engineering Branch - 5.
-Total number of dyeing and printing machines serviced by monitored weigher (average of beginning and end of shift numbers), from site visit questionnaire 6.
-Number of fiber types dyed or printed - 6.
-Number of fiber types dyed or printed (acrylic/modacrylic, rayon/cotton, nylon, polyester, other) at site, taken from mailed-out questionnaire
+Total number of dyeing and printing machines serviced by monitored weigher (average of beginning and end of shift numbers), from site visit questionnaire - 6.
+Fiber type dyed or printed (acrylic/modacrylic, rayon/cotton, nylon, polyester, other), from mailed-out questionnaire